-Ram nsar Wetland Wraysbury No 1 of the habitats of the stable water table is states:
+Ramsa ar Wetland Wraysbury No 1 of the habitats of the stable water table is states:

-of Int iternational gravel pit which qualifying features fundamental.
+ernational gravel pit which qualifying features fundamental.

-Impo ortance under is 100% "[More local
+tance under is 100% , , , , , , , , , , , , , , , , , , , , "[More local

-the fo following unfavourable The supporting processes Siltation (e.g. excessive wetland areas to
+I llowing unfavourable The supporting processes Siltation (e.g. excessive wetland areas to

-crite eria: recovering on which the habitats of poaching of lake margins the borough] are
+criteria - recovering on which the habitats of poaching of lake margins the borough] are

 (2009) the qualifying features rely by stock, suspended considered to be

-Crite erion 6: The , The population of each of sediments leading to more likely
+Criteria ion 6: The (====) The population of each of sediments leading to more likely

-Staines Moor is the qualifying features, transport of nutrients) recreational
+upports Staines Moor is the qualifying features, transport of nutrients) recreational

-• • 96% favourable and, The distribution of the transport of fluttients) destinations for
+specie 7.7 96% favourable and, The distribution of the transport of fluttients) destinations for

-1 (2009 to 2012 qualifying features within O a made a material residents of the
+popula (2009 to 2012 qualifying features within residents of the

-data) the site.
+ring at levels data) the site.
 Scrub or tree borough than the

-iternational uala) tile site. encroachment (leading to South West
+ernational uaia) the site. encroachment (leading to South West

-ortance: shading, nutrient and London
+import shading, nutrient and London

-ППРО ortance. hydrological effects) Waterbodies or
+Import tarice. hydrological effects) Waterbodies or

+, , Lee Valley for

-s clypeata Spread of introduced non- Lee Valley for
+clypeata Spread of introduced non- -

-(sho oveler) native species those taking part in
+(shove eler) native species those taking part in

 watersports and

 Anas s strepera Recreational pressure / other water-based

-(gad dwall) disturbance (particularly recreation and
+(gadwa /all) disturbance (particularly recreation and

 on-water activities with those interested in

-potential to disturb visiting wetland
+potential to disturb visiting wetland habitats."

-sediment and increase habitats."
+sediment and increase nabilals.

 turbidity in lakes)

-, It was also not
+It was also not

 Development pressure considered likely

-Development pressure that the
+that the

-Difference in a clienting form Wandsworth Local
+Diffuse air pollution from Wandsworth Local

-Diffuse air pollution from Plan would have
+traffic and agriculture.
+Plan would have

-traffic and agriculture. any impact on the
+tranic and agriculture. any impact on the

 nitrogen pollution

 Threats: levels for this site

 given the distance

 High levels of disturbance from the borough.

 at Wraysbury gravel pits Given the

 from recreational activities. similarities

 between the extant

 Potential for other parts of Local Plan and

 the site to be adversely coverage of the LP

-Site to be adversely reviews, this site is
+reviews, this site is

-affected by increased scoped out of the recreational pressure.
-HRA.
+affected by increased recreational pressure. scoped out of the HRA.